backyardwp/documentation/source/docs/request-factory.md

 ### $_POST Parameter Bag

-You may use the `getPostedData` method to capture $_POST data.
+You may use the `getPostedData` method to capture data from the `$_POST` super global variable.
 Captured data is then returned inside a [parameter bag](docs/parameter-bag/).

 ```php
 $posted = RequestFactory::getPostedData(); // $posted is now a ParameterBag